-Up to 5 signals can be received from external regulations.
-The controller will use the signal that requires the most capacity.
-The signal employed is filtered over a time period.
-The length of the period can be set.
-The external controller will emit a signal between 0 and 10 V (0 - 5 V), which the controller will use to start the following functions in order to achieve maximum heat recovery:
+The external controller will emit a signal between 0 and 10 V (0-5 V), which the controller will use to start the following functions in order to achieve maximum heat recovery:

 1. Signal on DI input for heat recovery is received 2.
-The pressure Pgc is increased to Pgc HR min.
-3. The external voltage signal is registered (the higher the value, the greater the need for heat).
-The signal is converted by the controller to 0 - 100% capacity and will have the following impact: - a.
-Control of the pump The pump is released to operation.
-The valve V3hr is coupled up. - b.
-Pressure and temperature increase The pressure is measured using the pressure transmitter Pgc and the controller at the valve Vhp.
-If necessary, the pressure will be kept at a value between Pgc HR min. and Pg HR max.
-The temperature is measured with Sgc and regulated with the fan speed.
-Depending on requirements, the temperature is kept between Sgc min. and Sgc. max.
-(Min.
-Sgc is calculated by the controller based on the receiver pressure reference that has been set). - c1.
-If V3gc is modulating: The controller controls the fans and the valve, to maintain energy-optimized control. - c2.
-If V3gc is set to an on/off valve (see illustration): The fans will be stopped and the valve V3gc routes the gas outside the gas cooler.
+The pressure P{gc} is increased to $P{gc\ HR\ min}$.
+3. The external voltage signal is registered (the higher the value, the greater the need for heat)

+The signal must be a 0-10 V signal or a 0-5 V signal.
+The signal is converted by the controller to 0-100% capacity and will have the following impact:

+- a.
+Control of the pump

+Pressure increase The pressure is measured using the pressure transmitter Pgc and the controller at the valve Vhp.
+If necessary, the pressure to the value Max.
+Cond.
+Ref.
+Offset.
+At this value, the fans will stop completely.

+- will be kept at a value between Pgc HR min. and Pg HR offset - c.
+Fan control - The fan's capacity is tuned down so the temperature is increased.
+The temperature is measured with Sgc. - If necessary, the temperature reference will not be increased d.
+Disconnect the gas cooler

+The valve V3gc routes the gas outside the gas cooler and the sensor Shp now registers the temperature instead of Sgc.
+(If the controller has had the gas cooler disconnected, a timer function will start when the system switches over once again to gas cooler operation.
+The timer function will keep the regulation in gas cooler mode for 3,600 seconds, until a disconnection is permitted again.)